jundalisay/superb/content/en/research/ibn-khaldun/muqaddimah/chapter-5/part-01.md

 "Sustenance" are the rewards that he spends for <!-- When the use of such accruing or acquired (gain) reverts to a particular human being and he enjoys its fruits by spending it upon  -->his interests and needs.

-The Prophet said= "The only thing you really possess of your property is what you ate, and have thus destroyed; or what you wore, and have thus worn out; or what you gave as charity, and have thus spent."5
+The Prophet said: "The only thing you really possess of your property is:
+- what you ate, and have thus destroyed, or
+- what you wore, and have thus worn out, or
+- what you gave as charity, and have thus spent."<!-- 5 -->

 <!-- When a person does not use his income for any of his interests and needs, it is not called "sustenance."  -->